The 50 words you need to know for banking interviews

 Rates: In FICC divisions, “rates” is the opposite of “credit” – it refers to bonds and derivatives where the value is driven by expectations about interest rates and credit risk can largely be ignored.

-Research: The teams in Sales & Trading which are responsible for valuing securities and issuing recommendations to investors as to whether to buy or sell them.
+Research: The teams in Sales & Trading responsible for valuing securities and issuing recommendations to investors as to whether to buy or sell them.
 As well as company experts, research divisions will usually employ economic forecasters and “strategists” who attempt to forecast bond and equity markets as a whole.

-Risk Management: The division responsible for measuring the bank’s exposure to risks based on the securities it holds and the loans it has extended, and setting limits on them.
+Risk Management: The division responsible for measuring the bank’s exposure to risks based on the securities it holds and the loans it has extended and setting limits on them.

 Sales and Trading: One side of the most important divide in an investment bank.
 S&T divisions, sometimes called “Global Markets”, deal with brokerage activities.
 Research divisions are generally within Sales & Trading, as is prime brokerage.
 Sales & Trading is generally further divided into Equities and FICC.
+Securities: Tradeable claims on future payments.
+Shares (equities), bonds (fixed income) or derivatives.

-Settlement: The activity of making sure that records are updated and payments are sent to the right place after a securities transaction has been executed.
+Sell side: People who work at investment banks, speaking to clients on the buy side.
+Settlement: The activity of making sure that records are updated, and payments are sent to the right place after a securities transaction has been carried out.

 Spread: The difference between the price quoted by a brokerage to buy securities (the bid) and the price quoted to sell the same securities (the ask).
 Buying at the bid and selling at the ask is how brokerages make money.
 The word “spread” can also refer to the difference between two interest rates.

 Structuring: Designing complex securities (usually involving derivatives) to achieve particular goals for either the investor or the issuer – these can include specific tax treatment, particular mixtures of risk and reward, or the bundling up of small loans into a larger security which can be publicly traded.
-This activity crosses the divide between Investment Banking and Sales & Trading and might be found on either side depending on how a bank is organised.
+This activity crosses the divide between Investment Banking and Sales & Trading and might be found on either side depending on how a bank is organized.

 Underwriting: The practice of buying securities from the issuer, then distributing them to the public.
 During an underwriting, the bank is at risk because it is holding the securities and so is exposed to movements in their value; it takes a fee to compensate for this.
 Underwriting is one of the activities managed by Capital Markets teams.